Scriptize/LimblessGPT/README.md

 # LimblessGPT
-LimblessGPT is a Discord bot that can hold conversations using the [GPT-3.5-Turbo Model](https://platform.openai.com/docs/guides/chat/introduction) through OpenAI's API
+LimblessGPT is a Discord bot that can hold conversations using OpenAI's [GPT-3.5-Turbo Model](https://platform.openai.com/docs/guides/chat/introduction)
 ## Usage ⚙️
 `/start` begins the conversation